Meet the Leaders of Masjid AL-Taqwa

 Dr. Aisha El-Amin (Board Member)

-Dr. Aisha El-Amin holds a PhD in Policy Studies of Urban Education from the University of Illinois at Chicago.
+Aisha El-Amin holds a PhD in Policy Studies in Urban Education from the University of Illinois at Chicago, a Masters of Education from DePaul University and a Bachelor of Science in Management Studies from the University of Maryland- European Division.
 Dr. El-Amin is passionate about issues of equity and justice in education.
-These passions have led her to become a certified teacher, an adjunct professor, an elected school board member for School District #168 and board member for Routledge Journal, Religion and Education.
-As a higher education administrator, Dr. El-Amin has served as a Grant Manager, Executive Director, Associate Dean and currently Associate Provost and Chief of Staff for the University of Illinois at Chicago.
+These passions have led her to become a Certified K-9th grade teacher, an adjunct professor at several colleges and universities, an elected school board member, board member for Routledge Journal Religion and Education, board vice-chair for Council on American Islamic Relations (CAIR)-Chicago and board secretary for Institute for Social Policy and Understanding (ISPU).
+Additionally, Dr. El-Amin has served in several leadership roles in higher education administration.

 Dr. Lionel Allen Jr. (Board Member)

 Dr. Lionel Allen, Jr. is the Chief Academic Officer of Urban Prep Academies, an organization founded in 2002 with the mission of providing educational opportunities to urban boys leading to their success in college.
 Urban Prep operates three all-male schools, including the country’s first all-boys public charter high school, as well as an alumni program and a full-year fellowship program for recent college graduates.
 For the past seven years 100% of Urban Prep’s graduates have been accepted to four-year colleges and universities.